 3. Consider mortgage cashback deals

-Most banks at the moment offer generous mortgage cashback deals to first-time buyers.
+Several lender right now offer generous cashback deals to first-time buyers.
 And while the rates on these deals tend to be higher, meaning you pay back more over the longer term, there’s a lot to be said for getting a cash lump sum within a few weeks of drawing down your mortgage.
 Plus, you can always switch to a cheaper non-cashback deal after a few years.

 And anecdotally we know that a lot of people use these deals to pay back the ‘bank of mum and dad’ after they’ve moved into their new home.
 So if you’re lucky enough to have a parent, relative or sibling who can lend you some money towards a house deposit for a short amount of time, a cashback offer can be an easy way to pay them back.
 In many cases a bank will lodge your cashback within days of you drawing down your mortgage.